adityaraze/Nexora-Assignment/README.md

 ---

----

 ## 📸 Screenshots & Page Descriptions

 ### 🏬 1.
 Products Page
-This is the **main product listing page** where all available mock products are fetched from the MongoDB database via the `/api/products` endpoint.
+This is the main product listing page where all available mock products are fetched from the MongoDB database via the `/api/products` endpoint.
-Each product card displays the name, price, and an **“Add to Cart”** button.
+Each product card displays the name, price, and an Add to Cart button.
 Users can add any item to their cart with a single click.

 ![Products Page](screenshots/Products.png)